bioteam/phagefinder/README.md

 ## Contributing

+I am using rspec to write tests for the gem as it is developed.
+You can run these tests from the command line as follows

+	$ cd phagefinder
+	$ rspec

+The output should looks something like this:

+	$ 	....
+		Finished in 0.00138 seconds
+		4 examples, 0 failures

+If you want to contribute to the code, here's how to do it:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write appropriate tests using rspec, make sure they all pass!
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request